HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::{admonition} Expand
 :class: toggle

 The tool that we need is [HepMCFileReader](https://github.com/HEP-FCC/k4Gen/blob/main/k4Gen/src/components/HepMCFileReader.h), which is a `GaudiTool`, not a `GaudiAlgorithm`, which is used as a signal provider (such as a Monte Carlo generator) within the [Generator Algorithm (GenAlg)](https://github.com/HEP-FCC/k4Gen/blob/main/k4Gen/src/components/GenAlg.h).
-This is done in thsi part of the code:
+This is done in this part of the code:
 ```python
 from Configurables import HepMCFileReader
 hepmcreader = HepMCFileReader()